JoinColony/colonyDapp/Readme.md

 ### Provision dependent libraries

-This project depends on external libraries so after cloning, they need to be provisioned:
+This project depends on external libraries, so after cloning, they need to be provisioned:
 ```bash
 yarn provision
 ```

-Under the hood, this will initialized the `submodule`s install they're packages and build them
+Under the hood, this will initialize the `submodule`s, install they're packages, and build them

 ### Install packages